Ross (name)

 Ross is an English-language name derived from Gaelic, most commonly used in Scotland.
 It is also the name of a county in the highland area (Ross and Cromarty).
 It can be used as a given name, typically for males, but is also a typical family name for people of Scottish descent (Clan Ross).
 Derived from the Gaelic for a "promontory" or "headland".

-The family name can also be of German origin; in German, das Ross (or das Roß) means "the steed" or "the horse".